MezzyMez/stats_modelling_project/README.md

 ## Results
 There are no significant correlations between bike slots in City Bike stations and the number of surround points of interest within a 500m radius.
 Linear regression models incompatible with data for these variables.

 However, there were correlations to be found between different categories of places.
-When using fast food restaurants as the dependant variable it was concluded that the best fit scenario had independant variables of night clubs and coffee shops.
+When using fast food restaurants as the dependent variable it was concluded that the best fit scenario had independant variables of night clubs and coffee shops.
 The number of fast food restaurants could be estimated by determining the number of night clubs and coffee shops in the 500m radius of each bike station.

 `fast_food_restaurants = 0.51 + (0.75 * night_club) + (0.31 * coffee_shop)`